 The East Lansing Businessman's Association, many of whose members were faculty at the college, was instrumental in the expansion of the town and business district along one edge of the campus.

-East Lansing is now more than eight times larger than at its founding and has a public school system of nine schools.
+East Lansing is now more than eight times larger than at its founding and still has a highly-regarded public school system.
 Its population of roughly 50,000 has evolved to include business and professional women and men, families of all configurations and ethnic backgrounds, educators, international residents, politicians, and artists, as well as MSU faculty and students.

 The City of East Lansing celebrated its 100th birthday in 2007 and was host to a year-long centennial celebration.